• FAQ

 The Causes of Chronic Addiction

 Similar to other chronic illnesses, current research shows that a combination of genetics and environment contribute to the development of chronic drug addiction.
 Depending on the person, one factor might have a more significant impact than the other.
-Still, each of them plays a role to some extent in a person’s addiction.
+Still, each of

 When it comes to genetics researchers haven’t yet identified an “addiction gene” per se.
 There are specific genes that make some people more prone to experiencing negative reactions to substances.
 They can’t pin addiction to a single faulty gene yet, though.